isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission/Direct School Admission.md

 <p>• Attend the in-person selection trials/auditions if shortlisted. <strong>Only shortlisted applicants will be contacted to attend the trial</strong>.</p>
 <p><strong>Step 3: Interview</strong>
 </p>
-<p>• Attend the in-person interview if further shortlisted. <strong>Only shortlisted applicants will be notified by email to attend the interview</strong>.</p>
+<p>• Attend the in-person interview if further shortlisted. <strong>Only shortlisted applicants will be contacted to attend the interview</strong>.</p>
 <p>Special Note:</p>
 <ul>
 <li>